voltrue2/gracenode/README.md

 ### .lib

 A library of built-in utility functions.
+For more details: <a href="https://github.com/voltrue2/gracenode#gracenodelib">here</a>.

 ### .router